 9. Diversify and represent

-Diversity shouldn’t just be a box your brand checks during Pride month, International Women’s Day, or when #DisabledPeopleAreHot or #BlackLivesMatter is trending.
-If you support LGBTQ rights, gender equality, disability rights, and anti-racism, show that you do in your marketing too.
+Diversity shouldn’t just be a box your brand checks during Pride month, Black History Month, or on International Women’s Day.
+If you support LGBTQ rights, gender equality, disability rights, and anti-racism, show that commitment throughout the year.

 Make your marketing inclusive.
 Build representation into your social media style guide and overall content strategy.
-Source from inclusive stock imagery from sites like TONL, Vice’s Gender Spectrum Collection, and The Disability Collection.
+Source from inclusive stock imagery from sites like TONL, Vice’s Gender Spectrum Collection, and Elevate.
 Hire diverse models and creatives.
 Remember that just about every movement is intersectional.

 Open your platform up to takeovers.
 Amplify unique voices.
 Build meaningful relationships with a broader group of influencers and creators.
 You’ll likely grow your audience and customer base as a result.